Clear the Air for Kids

 Carolina Raptor Center Ozone Gardens

-In spring of 2016 an EarthShareNC partnership made it possible to install four small ozone gardens and four small pollinator gardens at the Carolina Raptor.
-Located near the eagle aviary, a team of volunteers from Piedmont Natural Gas helped improve the soil in existing raised beds and plant native plants including cut-leaf coneflowers which are sensitive to ground-level ozone.
+In spring of 2016 an EarthShareNC partnership made it possible to install four small ozone gardens and four small pollinator gardens at the Carolina Raptor Center.
+Located near the eagle aviary, a team of volunteers from Piedmont Natural Gas helped improve the soil in existing raised beds and planted native plants including cut-leaf coneflowers which are sensitive to ground-level ozone.
 They are like the “canary in the coal mine”, as their leaves show characteristic damage when exposed to high levels of ground-level ozone.
 They help us become aware of dangerous air pollution.
 Air pollution harms plants, animals and people.
 Garden signage was installed to help people understand ways they can help air quality.

 Air Quality Flag Program